Hey, can I point something out real quick here, folks?

 That's in our DNA.

-What is a problem that I've seen in the debate that's been taking place and uh in some of these Tea Party events.
+What is the problem that I've seen in the debate that's been taking place in some of these Tea Party events is I think they're misidentifying sort of who the culprits are here.

-Oh, we had two tax cuts that weren't paid for, two wars that weren't paid for.
+We had two tax cuts that weren't paid for, two wars that weren't paid for.

-We've got uh population that's getting older.
+We've got a population that's getting older.

 We're all demanding services, but our taxes have actually substantially gone down.

-And so the the challenge, I think, for the Tea Party movement is to identify specifically what would you do.
+And so the challenge, I think, for the Tea Party movement is to identify specifically what would you do.

 They are.